leoniesmits/browser-technologies/opdracht1/README.md

     - Loading the first few images could prevent the user from seeing nothing for a really long time
 - trackpad
     - Play with the positioning of the slider
-    - Way more :focus and :focus-within styling, it's pretty unclear now.
+    - Way more :focus and :focus-within styling, it's pretty unclear now
+- breedband
+    - With slow or unstable internet, this page is very frustrating.
+There has to be something on the screen while loading.
+    -